SalomePlatform/shaper/src/GDMLPlugin/doc/coneFeature.rst

 Cone segment
 ============

-The feature Cone segment creates a cone or its segment using GDML language.
+Cone segment feature creates a cone or its segment using GDML language.

 To create a Cone segment in the active part: